szczyglis-dev/py-gpt/docs/source/plugins.rst

 - ``Sandbox`` *sandbox*

-Select the execution backend. ``Disabled`` executes commands on the host and is unsafe for untrusted commands. ``Built-in sandbox`` uses a uv-managed CPython environment with moderate OS-level isolation where available. ``Docker`` requires Docker and provides the strongest isolation of the available options. *Default:* ``Disabled``
+Select the execution backend. ``Disabled`` executes commands in the host environment. ``Built-in sandbox`` uses a dedicated uv-managed environment and separate process execution, but does not restrict host filesystem or network access. ``Docker`` requires Docker and provides the strongest isolation of the available options.
+The system-command whitelist/blacklist applies to ``sys_exec`` in every mode; Host/Built-in use the host OS policy and Docker uses the Linux policy. *Default:* ``Disabled``

 - ``Auto-append CWD to sys_exec`` *auto_cwd*